-Throughout this manual CAUTION and WARNING notations are used.
-Failure to observe "caution" can damage equipment.
-"Warning" notes the possibility of personal injury if not observed.
+Throughout this manual CAUTION and AUTION

+Failure to observe "CAUTION" notes can cause damage to equipment.

 Note: If and when new materials and production techniques are developed which can improve the quality of its product, or material substitutions are necessary due to availability, Airstream reserves the right to make such changes.